 - Verify the welds of the hanger and air spring mounting plates. - Brake chamber clamps and ports must be clocked (rotated) to prevent interference with surrounding components. - Attach pivot assemblies to hangers.
-Note: Do not fully torque pivot hardware until axle alignment is completed. - Installer must set the suspension to the specified mounting height before torquing the pivot bolt to prevent pre-loading the rubber in the bushing.

-- Dowel pin must be installed in roll joint before welding on anti-turn washer.
+Note: Do not fully torque pivot hardware until axle alignment is completed. - Installer must set the suspension to the specified mounting height before torquing the pivot bolt to prevent pre-loading the rubber in the bushing. - Dowel pin must be installed in roll-joint before welding on anti-turn washer.
 Anti-turn washer must cover dowel pin. - Refer to engineering drawing to install shock absorber.
-Torque to specifications (Page 7). - Complete assembly and installation of air springs as shown on the engineering drawing.
-Torque to specifications (Page 7). - Install/connect the height control valve (HCV), if applicable.
-Check the air system tubing and fittings after installation for leaks. - Verify the suspension ride height is adjusted within the range shown on the engineering drawing and complete axle alignment procedure.
+Torque to specifications (Page 9). - Complete assembly and installation of air springs as shown on the engineering drawing.
+Torque to specifications (Page 9). - Verify the suspension ride height is adjusted within the range shown on the engineering drawing and complete axle alignment procedure.